jbranchaud/til/unix/command-line-length-limitations.md

 # Command Line Length Limitations

-The other day I tried to run a remove command on the contents of a directory with a **LOT** of files.
+The other day I tried to run a `rm` command on the contents of a directory with a **LOT** of files.

 ```